KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/non_resistance_and_flawless_vision.md

 This does not mean approving of harmful behavior.
 It means no longer internalizing it as a personal offense.

-When perception becomes immaculate, the world does not need to change for peace to arise.
+When perception becomes flawless, the world does not need to change for peace to arise.
 Peace appears because perception is no longer distorted.

 ## The End of Inner Conflict